She Called Me Baby: Charlie Rich Recording

 Charlie Rich recorded "She Called Me Baby" at one of a series of sessions produced by Chet Atkins at RCA Victor Studio in Nashville which occurred between March 1964 and February 1965.
 Like many Atkins-produced tracks of this era, "She Called Me Baby" featured choral backing and strings, a style prominent on other Rich recordings of the time.
-Despite a number of recorded versions, "She Called Me Baby" did not appear in the Top 20 of the C&W chart in Billboard until 1974 when a mid-60s recording by Rich was belatedly released to reach #1 C&W.
+Despite a number of recorded versions, "She Called Me Baby" did not appear in the Top 20 of the C&W chart in Billboard until 1974 when a mid-60s recording by Rich was belatedly released to reach No. 1 C&W.

 Rich's version of "She Called Me Baby" went unreleased as an album cut or single until after Rich had his star breakout in 1973, when he scored million-sellers with "Behind Closed Doors" and "The Most Beautiful Girl."
-That run of success continued into 1974, when several of his older recordings made during his tenures at RCA, Mercury and Sun records — "She Called Me Baby" included — were released as singles to C&W radio.
+That run of success continued into 1974, when several of his older recordings made during his tenures at RCA, Mercury and Sun Records — "She Called Me Baby" included – were released as singles to C&W radio.

-Released in September 1974 — around the time his Epic single "I Love My Friend" was peaking in popularity — "She Called Me Baby" reached #1 on the Billboard C&W chart dated December 7, 1974.
-"She Called Me Baby" was Rich's fifth #1 C&W hit in 1974 alone and his seventh #1 C&W hit overall.
+Released in September 1974 – around the time his Epic single "I Love My Friend" was peaking in popularity — "She Called Me Baby" reached No. 1 on the Billboard C&W chart dated December 7, 1974.
+"She Called Me Baby" was Rich's fifth No. 1 C&W hit in 1974 alone and his seventh No. 1 C&W hit overall.